 A first time eyeglass wearer or a seasoned veteran, we understand that your eyewear purchase is about more than just a frame and lenses.
 It’s quality eyewear that compliments you, as an individual and that meets and even exceeds your visual needs.
 Now that’s a game changer!
 We are stylists with a passion for helping you find the perfect combination of form and function.
 We love what we do and it is reflected in the positive vibe that is felt in our office.
 Come experience eyewear selection in a new and refreshing way.
 We know you won’t be disappointed!

-We are always striving to improve our selection and have recently added three new lines to our eyewear collections.
-We are happy to announce we now carry Alexander McQueen, Gucci, and Plein Les Mirettes.
+We are always striving to improve our selection and in the past 2 years have added 5 new lines to our eyewear collections.
+We are happy to announce we now carry Alexander McQueen, Gucci, Plein Les Mirettes, McLaren and Woow.

 Westlake Hills Vision Center is proud to be Austin’s source for ZEISS lenses.
 As the world’s leading manufacturer of precision optics ZEISS combines technical expertise and innovative ideas into exceptional visual experiences.

 Today, using digital devices while on the move means we now increasingly rely on our peripheral vision to safely navigate the physical world.
 Without lenses specially designed for today‘s dynamic visual behaviors, all the frequent gaze changes can leave our eyes tired and strained.